lyang/braintree-rails/README.md

 ---------------
 This IS NOT created or maintained by Braintree.

 The local validations are solely based on Braintree's document.
-For length and numericallity checks it works fine, but it can't verify credit card numbers etc without resulting to Braintree's API.
+For length, numericallity and [luhn-10](http://en.wikipedia.org/wiki/Luhn) checks it works fine, but it can't verify credit card numbers etc without resulting to Braintree's API.

 So, be prepared to get validation errors from Braintree even if the local validations have passed.

-Currently cvv, street address, postal code are required for creating/updating credit cards as per Braintree's strong recommendations.
+Currently cvv, street address, postal code are required for creating/updating credit cards as per Braintree's strong recommendations to avoid fraud.

 Braintree